kwilteam/docs/docs/kwil-cli/databases.md

 ## List

-The `list` subcommand is used to list the databases deployed by a particular wallet.
+The `list` subcommand is used to list the databases deployed by a particular public key.
-This command takes no arguments, and by default will list the databases for the wallet you have configured.
+This command takes no arguments, and by default will list the databases for the private key you have configured.
-You can list databases deployed from any wallet using the optional --owner (or -o) flag.
+You can list databases deployed from any hex encoded public key using the optional --owner (or -o) flag.

 ```bash
 $ kwil-cli database list --owner=04fa5c2d7e9272aca88958a86b444bfe77d0cffb0687e37f02203d356aa63af56ce33426eb39a2966245d6da26257c0678299d3a3728cfbe917314a13ec3b1536e